 During the previous reporting period EWI completed and submitted the Task 3.0 Review of Operators Experience and Repair Needs (41633R25.pdf) to NETL ADD Document Control in Pittsburgh, Pennsylvania.
-This subtask is complete and there are no planned activities for next reporting period.
-This task is complete.
+There are no planned activities for next reporting period.

 Survey Responses